Bhavyabhushanyadav/bigquery_python_data_analysis/README.md

 # bigquery_python_data_analysis

-This git repository consists of data and notebook to perform data analysis on google cloud.
+This repository consists of link to data and notebook to perform end to end data analysis on google cloud.
 Follow along with this [medium post!](https://medium.com/mldatascience/eda-using-cloudstorage-bigquery-datalab-and-more-cc67327629ef)

 Kindly upload the data files into a bucket on google cloud storage.
 (Data was too large to upload on github so download the data from https://www.instacart.com/datasets/grocery-shopping-2017)